 When you’re experiencing a singleton pregnancy you very well know what to expect and what’s the average size your belly will take.
-But with a twin pregnancy you are thrown in the unknown regarding your twin pregnancy belly.
+But with a twin pregnancy, you are thrown into the unknown regarding your twin pregnancy belly.
 Is it big enough for two, or is it too big for two?
 The questions start arising and the belly starts sizing.

 We are here to help you be in the know about what each week of your twin pregnancy will bring you, and most importantly, how to be comfortable with your twin pregnancy belly.

 5 Weeks Pregnant with Twins

 You’ve probably just learned that you’re pregnant with twins and are brimming with excitement.
 It’s likely that you’ve already had your first ultrasound and have seen the gestational sacs in the uterus which signifies that you’re having twins and it’s not a mere singleton pregnancy.

 While it might seem that you are still very early in your twin pregnancy, you shouldn’t exclude the possibility of experiencing pregnancy symptoms.
 This can range from the well-known morning sickness and breast tenderness to drowsiness and frequent urination.